 Who was Linda Hotchkiss and why is her name on the School/Warmup Weekend?
 Linda was a former Club President, School Director, Angler, Fly Tier, Sailor, and all around good egg who died unexpectedly in July of 2017 while on a fly tying trip in Ireland.
 We re-named the Spring School in her honor because she is sorely missed.
 Linda’s booming laugh, good humor, skill and desire to share knowledge were a staple of our program for many years before her death.

 What else do I need to know?

-Transportation: If you need a ride or would like to offer space in your car, please contact us.
+Transportation: TMRP is located in Dutchess County NY and is about 90 miles north of NYC.
+There is plenty of parking available.
+You can also take a Metro-North train from Grand Central and we’ll pick you up.
+If you need a ride or would like to offer space in your car, please contact us.
 Don’t worry we will get you there!

 Conservation: Juliana’s Anglers is a conservation-minded organization.
 Please take special care to prevent leaving your mark on the river.
 Use only barbless hooks (don’t worry, we will show you how).
-Lead weights are not permitted, but bead head flies are fine.
-Follow preferred methods for catch and release fishing.
 Tread lightly on paths and embankments.
 Wade slowly and carefully, as you too are a precious resource.